 Iron is an essential mineral that is part of all cells in your body.
 The iron in red blood cells is located in hemoglobin, which is a protein that carries oxygen from the lungs to other parts of the body.
 Having too little iron leads to anemia because your body lacks enough hemoglobin to transport oxygen.
 Iron deficiency can also cause tingling of your arms and legs.

 Tingling of the arms and legs is an abnormal sensation that can result from low levels of iron, according to MedlinePlus.
 When you have low iron levels, the bone marrow is not able to make enough red blood cells, which leads to low blood volume and decreased blood flow to tissues.
 Reduced blood supply to your hands and feet causes the tingling sensations.
 Contact your doctor if you are experiencing tingling sensations in your extremities.
 The doctor will assess your general health to determine the cause.
-If he determines the sensations result from iron deficiency, he may prescribe iron supplements and also advise you to eat more iron-rich foods.
+If she determines the sensations result from iron deficiency, she may prescribe iron supplements and also advise you to eat more iron-rich foods.

 Natural Sources of Iron